7 Ingredients To Make Your Blog Post Super Tasty + Free Blog Template

 So how do you speak directly to your audience?
 Let’s look at this example.
-A small business selling job coaching to women have found their main target audience is women in their early–mid 30’s that haven’t quite figured out what they want to do yet.
+A small business selling job coaching know their main target audience is: Women in their early to mid 30’s that haven’t quite figured out what they want to do yet.
 Their research shows these women share their lives with a husband and young kids.

 Your headline could look something like this: